Sea-Eye migrants allowed to disembark in Malta | DW | 07.07.2019

-The 65 migrants on board German-flagged rescue ship Alan Kurdi will be taken ashore to Malta, the Maltese government has said.
+The 65 migrants on board German-flagged rescue ship Alan Kurdi have been taken ashore to Malta, the Maltese government has said.
+They will be relocated to other EU countries.
 The ship is operated by the Sea-Eye charity.

-The 65 migrants on board the German-flagged rescue ship Alan Kurdi will be taken ashore to Malta and transferred to other European Union member states, the Maltese government said in a statement on Sunday.
+The 65 migrants on board the German-flagged rescue ship Alan Kurdi have been taken ashore to Malta and will be transferred to other European Union member states, the Maltese government said in a statement on Sunday.

 None of the immigrants will remain in Malta, said Maltese Prime Minster Joseph Muscat, "as this case was not under the responsibility of the Maltese authorities."
 Three people on board in need of urgent medical attention will be immediately evacuated, he added.